Schockwav3/SMILESGeneratorPredictor/README.md

 - The DeepSMILESTokenizer class uses several regular expressions to tokenize deepSMILES strings.
 Each regex pattern is designed to  match specific components of a SMILES string.
 Below are the regex patterns used and their purposes:

-    - This pattern groups characters within square brackets together, which can represent charged atoms or specific configurations in the SMILES syntax.
+    - `brackets` groups characters within square brackets together, which can represent charged atoms or specific configurations in the SMILES syntax.

-    - This pattern matches numbers up to two digits preceded by a percent sign ("%"), used to denote ring closures in molecules with more than 9 rings.
+    - `2_ring_nums` matches numbers up to two digits preceded by a percent sign ("%"), used to denote ring closures in molecules with more than 9 rings.

-    - This pattern matches the halogen atoms bromine ("Br") and chlorine ("Cl"), ensuring they are recognized as unique tokens in the SMILES string.
+    - `brcl` matches the halogen atoms bromine ("Br") and chlorine ("Cl"), ensuring they are recognized as unique tokens in the SMILES string.
 They are essential in drug molecules.

  ```bash